cgyeager/template/essays/coding_conventions.md

+---
+layout: essay
+type: essay
+title: Musings on spaces, braces and Hungarian Notation.
+date: 2016-02-9
+labels:
+  - Coding conventions
+---

   I believe coding standards are an important concept for writing code.
 I think for the most part it improves readablity and therefore it is then easier to think about and maintain the code.
 One particular way I like to structure my code is to have code that is directly related to each other be clumped together with white space seperating it from other code.
 Another thing that I like do